tamersp25/docs/src/pages/developer-week-hackathon.md

 If you'd like to integrate with another framework or have an existing app you'd like to add Veritone services to, the easiest way is to [create an API token](/apis/authentication/) and start making calls through our [GraphQL interface](/apis/using-graphql/).

+Alternatively, if you're comfortable implementing your own OAuth2 flow, you can [create an application](/applications/quick-start/step-1/) in the Veritone Developer app and use the OAuth flow to get tokens on a user-by-user basis.

 Happy coding!